Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

         Server: &version.Version{SemVer:"v2.9.1", GitCommit:"20adb27c7c5868466912eebdf6664e7390ebe710", GitTreeState:"clean"}
         ```

+2. Create Application Insights Instance

-2. Review the Helm Chart components
+3. Review the Helm Chart components

     In this repo, there is a folder for `charts` with a sub-folder for each specific app chart.
 In our case each application has its own chart.